 Business Letter Format

-Mr. George Vogel (INSIDE ADDRESS – Include the recipient’s name, title, and address, two to six lines below the date, depending on length of letter)
+(INSIDE ADDRESS - Include the recipient’s name, job title, and address, two to six lines below the date, depending on the length of the letter.)

 Director of Operations

 (SALUTATION - Two lines below Inside Address, aligned to the left margin.
 Note a business letter salutation uses a colon.
 A personal letter uses a comma.)

 (BODY - Begin two lines below the salutation, justified left.)